haniiimooon/haniiimooon.github.io/about/index.md

 <center><a href="https://haniiimooon.github.io/"><b>H A N I M O O N</b></a> is a personal website where I share what I like to draw or love to take photos of.</center>

+## About
+I’m not a photographer,\n I’m not a writer,\n But,\n I love to take photos,\n I love to write tales

 ## Features
 * Minimal, you can focus on your content
 * Responsive